-7.56.4.1.3.Clinical and , Research, and Library Associate Professors
+7.6.4.1.3.Clinical and Research Associate Professors

 A clinical associate professor must meet all criteria for clinical assistant professor.
 A research associate professor must meet all criteria for research assistant professor.
-A library associate professor must meet all the criteria for library assistant professor.
 In addition, the individual must possess the terminal degree in a pertinent discipline, as required by department and college criteria or have achieved equivalent status by meeting other criteria established by the department or college.
-The clinical associate professor,-or the research associate professor, or the library associate professor-must show superior achievement in each of the areas of activity (i.e., teaching, scholarly and/or creative achievements, service, and clinical and professional practice) for which the faculty member has responsibilities in accordance with criteria established by the department and college in which the appointment is held.
+The clinical associate professor, or the research associate professor, must show superior achievement in each of the areas of activity (i.e., teaching, scholarly and/or creative achievements, service, and clinical and professional practice) for which the faculty member has responsibilities in accordance with criteria established by the department and college in which the appointment is held.

-7.56.4.1.4.Clinical and -Research - and Library Professors
+7.6.4.1.4.Clinical and Research Professors

 A clinical professor must meet all criteria for the rank of clinical associate professor.
 A research professor must meet all criteria for the rank of research associate professor.
-A library professor must meet all criteria for the rank of library associate professor.
-A clinical or research, or library professor-also must have attained authoritative knowledge and reputation in either scholarly and/or creative achievements or in clinical and professional practice and must have maintained high levels of effectiveness in the other areas of activity (teaching and service) for which the faculty member has responsibilities in accordance with criteria established by the department and college in which the appointment is held.
+A clinical or research, also must have attained authoritative knowledge and reputation in either scholarly and/or creative achievements or in clinical and professional practice and must have maintained high levels of effectiveness in the other areas of activity (teaching and service) for which the faculty member has responsibilities in accordance with criteria established by the department and college in which the appointment is held.